Advertisement space โ€” AdSense placeholder

 Mistaking activity for progress

 Being busy is not the same as being prepared.
-Highlighting, re-copying notes, and watching lectures are activities.
-Practice under exam conditions is preparation.
-Students who feel busy but haven't done meaningful practice are often far less ready than they feel.
+Highlighting notes and re-copying them and watching lectures again are activities.
+Practice under actual exam conditions is preparation and there is a really big difference between the two.
+Students who feel busy but haven't done meaningful practice are often far less ready then they actually feel and that is kind of a scary thing honestly.

 Waiting until the last week to do practice papers

-Practice papers are most valuable when you still have time to act on what they reveal.
-Doing your first full practice paper the night before an exam is too late.
-You want to do them with enough time left to address the weaknesses they expose.
+Practice papers are most valuable when you still have time to act on what they reveal and if you do your first full practice paper the night before the exam then it is too late.
+You want to do them with enough time left to actually address the weaknesses they expose and all that.

 Avoiding the scary topics

-The topics that make you nervous are usually the ones you need the most practice on.
-Avoiding them feels comfortable but it guarantees they'll cost you marks.
-The students who identify and face their weak areas early consistently outperform those who don't.
+The topics that make you nervous are usually the ones you need the most practice on and avoiding them feels comfortable in the moment but it guarantees they will cost you marks.
+The students who identify their weak areas and face them early consistently outperform those who don't and that is just how it goes.

 How to Get Exam-Ready in the Time You Have Left

-Whatever time remains, this order of priority is almost always right:
+Whatever time remains, this order of priority is almost always right and I generally follow this particular sequence myself as well:

 2. Attempt full practice papers under timed conditions